Axnjr/SEM7/DeepLearning-RNN.md

 - Instead of backpropagating through the entire sequence, `the sequence is divided into shorter segments`, and BPTT is applied within each segment.
 - This reduces computation and mitigates the vanishing/exploding gradient problem while still capturing some dependencies.

+# 10. Long Short-Term Memory (LSTM):
+is a type of Recurrent Neural Network (RNN) architecture designed to better capture long-term dependencies in sequential data, addressing the common issues of vanishing and exploding gradients that standard RNNs face. it incorporate special gating mechanisms that regulate information flow, making them particularly effective for tasks with long-term dependencies like language modeling, time-series prediction, and more.

+### Key Components of an LSTM

+An LSTM cell has several components, including three gates `(forget, input, and output)` and a cell state.
+Together, these elements allow it to selectively retain or discard information, improving the network’s ability to learn dependencies over long sequences.
+- **Cell State (`𝐶𝑡`):**
+The cell state acts as the "memory" of the LSTM, allowing information to flow unchanged across time steps unless modified by the gates.
+It is crucial for retaining long-term information.
+- **Hidden State (`ℎ𝑡`):**
+The hidden state is the short-term output of the LSTM at each time step.
+This hidden state is also used as input for predictions and is updated at every time step.
+- ### **Gates:**
+    - **Forget Gate (`𝑓𝑡`):** Decides which information from the cell state should be kept or discarded.
+It takes the current input
+    `𝑥𝑡`and previous hidden state `ℎ𝑡−1` ​to produce a value between 0 (forget) and 1 (retain).<br>
+        `𝑓𝑡 = 𝜎(𝑊𝑓 ⋅ [ℎ𝑡−1,𝑥𝑡] + 𝑏𝑓)`
+    - **Input Gate (`𝑖𝑡`):** Controls how much of the new input `𝑥𝑡`should be added to the cell state.
+It also uses the current input and previous hidden state to decide what to update.<br>
+        `it = 𝜎(𝑊𝑓 ⋅ [ℎ𝑡−1,𝑥𝑡] + 𝑏i)`
+    - **Output Gate (`ot`):** It Decideswhich part of the `cell state` will be in the output.
+        `ot = 𝜎(𝑊𝑓 ⋅ [ℎ𝑡−1,𝑥𝑡] + 𝑏o)`

+### Pitfalls:
+- First, they are `more complicated` than traditional RNNs and require more training data in order to learn effectively.
+- Second, they are `not well-suited` for online `learning tasks, such as prediction or classification` tasks where the input data is not a sequence.
+- Third, LSTMs can be `slow to train` on large datasets.
+This is due to the fact that they must learn the parameters of the LSTM cells, which can be `computationally intensive`.
+- Finally, LSTMs may not be appropriate for all types of data.
+For example, they may not work well with `highly nonlinear data or data with a lot of noise`.

+LSTMs effectively handle the vanishing gradient problem by controlling the flow of information with gates, allowing gradients to remain stable over long sequences.
+They can capture both short-term and long-term dependencies, making them suitable for a variety of sequence-based tasks.